QubesOS/qubes-doc/user/troubleshooting/pci-troubleshooting.rst

 -------------------------------------------------

 You may face the problem where the BCM43602 Wi-Fi chip causes a system freeze whenever it is attached to a VM.
-To fix this problem on a Macbook, follow the steps in `Macbook Troubleshooting <https://forum.qubes-os.org/t/19020#system-freezes-after-attaching-broadcom-bcm43602-wi-fi-card>`__.
+To fix this problem on a Macbook, follow the steps in :topic:`Macbook Troubleshooting <19020#system-freezes-after-attaching-broadcom-bcm43602-wi-fi-card>`.

 For other non-Macbook machines, it is advisable to replace the Broadcom BCM43602 with one known to work on Qubes, such as the Atheros AR9462.